salisburybs/HRL-Toolkit/Persona/Scripts/Reset-Pins/README.md

+# Persona Pin Reset Utility

+This script will change and update all expired pin only credential credentialsets for the Persona wireless locksets.

 ## Usage

 This must be run under a user account that has permission to select, update, execute on the Persona database instance